leerob/dart-react-todo/README.md

 $ ddev test -n "TodoStore"
 ```

+### Continuous Integration

+Continuous Integration (CI) is the process of automating the building and testing of your code every time you commit changes to GitHub.
+We can utilize [Travis CI](https://travis-ci.org/) to easily perform static analysis, check formatting, run unit tests, and generate code coverage using a `.travis.yml` file.
+You don't need to worry about configuring this file - it's already all set up and running in this repository.
+If you fork this repo to create your own application, you will need to sync Travis CI and [codecov](https://codecov.io/) with your GitHub account to trigger builds when you commit changes and generate coverage.

 ### Deploying

 When you're ready to compile your code to JS, we can use `pub build`.
 This command uses